akeneo/pim-helpcenter/content/md/first-steps/manage-your-attributes.md

     - **Read only** (Yes/No) **_(Enterprise Edition only)_**: to prevent this attribute from being edited through the UI, it will only be updated through imports, API or rules
     - **Usable in grid** (Yes/No): if you want to filter on this attribute in the product's grids or use it as a column.
     - **Locale specific**: this attribute will only be available for some locales.
-Under `Type Specific Parameters`, add validations to control your data:
+Under `Validation Parameters`, add validations to control your data:
     - **Validation parameters**: each attribute comes with validation parameters (see [Add attributes validation parameters](#parameters-according-to-specific-attribute-types)).
 1. Click on `Save` to create your attribute.